Kotlin/kotlinx.coroutines/docs/debugging.md

 It can be enabled either by setting system property [DEBUG_PROPERTY_NAME] or by running Java with enabled assertions (`-ea` flag).
 The latter is helpful to have debug mode enabled by default in unit tests.

-Debug mode attaches a unique [name][CoroutineName] to every launched coroutine, which then can be seen in a regular Java debugger, a string representation of coroutine and thread name executing named coroutine.
+Debug mode attaches a unique [name][CoroutineName] to every launched coroutine.
+Coroutine name can be seen in a regular Java debugger, in a string representation of the coroutine or in the thread name executing named coroutine.
 Overhead of this feature is negligible and it can be safely turned on by default to simplify logging and diagnostic.

 ## Stacktrace recovery